 Free Sound - Free Samples & Loops...
 From Dubious Sources?

 Freesound - A massive database of every sort of free sample you could imagine.
 But please beware!
 These samples are all uploaded by users, and there's a decent chance that some of them may violate copyright.
-Don't risk using them in a song you're trying to sell or license, or you may face a nasty surprise.
+Because you can't guarantee that these are royalty-free sounds, don't risk using them in a song you're trying to sell or license, or you may face a nasty surprise.

 Looperman - Free sounds for sampling, but beware!